Last updated: 3 March 2026

 Most self-employed barristers contribute to a personal pension or SIPP, with tax relief at their marginal rate.
 Annual contributions are limited by the annual allowance (£60,000 for 2025/26, tapered for high earners).
 There is no employer contribution.

-Judicial pension (NJPS 2022)
+Judicial pension schemes

-Judges appointed from April 2022 join the New Judicial Pension Scheme 2022 (NJPS 2022), a career-average (CARE) scheme.
-Key features:
+Judges appointed from April 2022 join the Judicial Pension Scheme 2022 (JPS 2022), which is an unregistered pension scheme.
+This has significant tax consequences:

 - Accrual rate: 1/43.1 of pensionable earnings per year

-- Member contribution: 4.26% of salary
+- Member contribution: 4.26% of salary (from post-tax income)

 - Normal pension age: linked to State Pension age (currently 67)